tivac/modular-css/docs/features.md

 #### Namespaced Imports

-`@value`s can be imported as a namespaceas a convenient shorthand way to access a bunch of shared values from a file.
+`@value`s can be imported as a namespace which provides a convenient shorthand way to access a bunch of shared values from a file.

 ```css
 /* == colors.css == */